russell-mcdaniel/learning-sql-server-cdc/README.md

 * Static entities have a fixed number of instances generated.
 * Cycled entities regularly have new instances generated that have a fixed lifespan of 24 hours.
 Records for expired instances are removed from the selection pool, but remain in the database.
+* Encounter and order life cycles are bound to their containing patient life cycle.

 Transaction Creation